Maya Christina Gonzalez

-Maya Christina Gonzalez (born 1964) is a queer Chicana artist, illustrator, educator and publisher.
+Maya Christina Gonzalez (born 1964) is a Chicana artist, illustrator, educator and publisher.
 She lives and works in San Francisco.
-Gonzalez is a co-founder of the publishing house, Reflection Press.
+Gonzalez is a co-founder of the publishing house Reflection Press.
 She also co-created an online learning environment called School of the Free Mind.
 Gonzalez has a unique, "high queer femme" sense of personal style that includes piercings and multiple tattoos.
 Gonzalez's art and work are focused on helping others build a sense of self and connection to others and the environment, despite differences between individuals.
 Her illustrations and books have helped increase "acceptance of, and love for, children's books by and about Latinos."
 Her art is featured on the cover of a textbook, Contemporary Chicana and Chicano Art: Artists, Works, Culture, and Education, Volume II.
 Gonzalez teaches and presents workshops around the United States.

 Biography

 González was born in Lancaster, California into a biracial home: her mother was German and her father Mexican.
 Gonzalez has one brother, a year younger than her.
-When Gonzalez was seven, she had an accident which caused her to be a coma for three days.
+When Gonzalez was seven, she had an accident which caused her to be in a coma for three days.
 After recovering, she found gifts waiting for her, including a pad of paper and colored pencils.
 This early gift inspired her to start drawing and introduced her to how art can help heal.
 In addition to art supplies, she was also taken to classes at a local craft store in order to help her recover fully.
-For several years, Gonzalez was "deeply Catholic" and used the family Bible and Michelangelo as a drawing source and inspiration.
+For several years, Gonzalez was "deeply catholic" and used the family Bible and Michelangelo as a drawing source and inspiration.

 At age thirteen, Gonzalez and her family moved to rural Oregon where she experienced racism and homophobia.
 In Oregon, she was considered "exotic" and called a "mulatto."
 Gonzalez didn't intend to become an artist for a living and has little formal art training.
 She changed her mind about art after studying creative writing at the University of Oregon.
 While she enjoyed poetry, she found the departments culture to be very focused on white-male experiences and the language and topics used to be “exclusive and hierarchical.”
 Gonzalez decided that art was a more "inclusive and complicated" way for her to express herself.
 She was drawn to art because it was more accessible than writing and she could be less explicit with her imagery.
 This is when she began painting.
-Gonzalez was prompted to move from Oregon to San Francisco after she was shot at while living in a lesbian wilderness community.
+Gonzalez was prompted to move from Oregon to San Francisco after she was shot at, while living in a lesbian wilderness community.
 She also found that she would be better able to pursue her artistic dreams in San Francisco where she still lives today.
 Gonzalez has become estranged from her parents who disowned her when she came out at age 20 as part of the LGBT community At that time she became very involved with the LGBTQIA+ community and the politics surrounding them.